HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 ### Proposed metrics for measuring goals/value/definition of done

-- Test framework metrics
+- Total runtime of all CI/CD checks
+- Number of bug tickets opened in the last 30 days
+- Number of days it takes to close a bug ticket
 - Percentage of code covered by unit tests
 - Percentage of code covered by integration tests
-  - Total runtime of all unit tests
-  - Total runtime of all integration tests
-- Code quality checks metric: Total runtime of all code quality checks
-- Security checks metrics
-  - Total runtime of all security checks
-  - Number of security vulnerabilities not caught until production
-  - Number of days it takes to resolve a security vulnerability reported in the grants API project
-  - Number of days it takes to update an upstream dependency once a version which resolves a CVE has been released
-- Dependency management metrics
-  - Number of days it takes to update an upstream dependency once a new minor or major version has been released
-  - Number of dependencies that received funding through this project
-- Config & secrets management metric: Average age across all tokens/secrets

 ### Destination for live updating metrics

-Not yet known
+Page on the public wiki. **Note:** This will likely change once we deliver [the Public Measurement Dashboard milestone](../milestone_short_descriptions.md#public-measurement-dashboards)

 ## Planning